leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Tweets were 'manually identified' by the authors to idenify the 712 tweets (not entirely sure what it means).
-Then, three 23-year old non-activist feminists validated the tweets.
-Seems like they did not remove any tweets after this.
-* Annotation agreement: Fleiss' Kappa = 0.74
 * Reference: Jha, A. and Mamidi, R., 2017.
 When does a Compliment become Sexist?
 Analysis and Classification of Ambivalent Sexism using Twitter Data.
 In: Proceedings of the Second Workshop on Natural Language Processing and Computational Social Science.
 Vancouver, Canada: Association for Computational Linguistics, pp.7-16.

 __15. Overview of the Task on Automatic Misogyny Identification at IberEval 2018 (English)__